 Building a Coaching Culture of Reframing

-For organizations, embedding reframing into coaching conversations creates long-term benefits.
+For organizations, embedding reframing into coaching conversations creates compounding long-term benefits that extend well beyond what any single coaching intervention can produce.

-When perspective shifts become part of the culture, resilience becomes second nature.
+When perspective shifts become part of the coaching culture, resilience becomes second nature across the organization rather than a trait that some individuals happen to be born with.

-Cognitive reframing isn’t about denying challenges.
-It’s about helping clients see challenges through a new lens — one that empowers rather than paralyzes.
-Neuroscience tells us that these shifts aren’t just mental tricks; they create real changes in the brain’s wiring.
+Cognitive reframing isn't about denying challenges.
+It's about helping clients see challenges through a new lens: one that empowers rather than paralyzes.
+Neuroscience confirms that these shifts aren't just mental exercises.
+They create real changes in the brain's wiring.

 The next time a client feels stuck, remember: you don't have to solve the problem for them.
 You just have to help them see it differently.
 From there, their own brain will take it the rest of the way.